instedd/planwise/README.md

 Sample files for docker cloud and docker compose are provided in the root folder, which make use of the project's [Docker image](https://hub.docker.com/r/instedd/planwise/).

-After setting up the stack, DB data can be provisioned by running the 3 scripts described in the _Database_ section of this document.
+After setting up the stack, DB data can be provisioned by running the scripts described in the _Database_ section of this document.

+## Running with docker

+There is a set of docker-compose files for locally running the application; one of them used for a first-time setup of the database, and other for regularly running the application.

+1- Create `.docker-env` file with GUISSO_CLIENT_SECRET and GUISSO_CLIENT_ID env vars, after registering your app in [GUISSO](https://github.com/instedd/guisso)
+2- Run `docker-compose -f docker-compose.setup.yml up` to set up the environment 3- After `planwise_setup_1` exits successfully, run `docker-compose up` to start the app in port 3000

 ## Legal